joshuarichards001/josh.work/content/hedges.md

 ### Perceived Inequity in Workload

 As I outlined in the scope creep section the project got very complicated and time-consuming.
 Another point to note is that once the design work was done and the business plan was laid out it didn't seem like there was much work for my business partner to do.
-This led to the weekly meeting consisting of me talking about all the work I was doing and my partner talking about areas of the app that needed to be improved.
+This led to the weekly meeting consisting of me talking about the work I was doing and my partner talking about areas of the app that needed to be improved.

 The equity was 50/50 but I felt like our contributions weren't matching that.
-This made pretty apathetic by the end.

 **What we should have done**: Got users involved earlier which would create more non-technical work.

 ### Financial Data Headaches

 All of the data that was required for the platform was going to cost hundreds of thousands of dollars a year.
 The licensing for NZX/ASX Stock and ETF data was going to be over $100k alone.
-On top of this we would require another broker to get data in API form which would run thousands more.
+On top of this we would require another broker to actually get the data, costing tens of thousands more.

-I can now see why it's pretty much just ShareSight and Yahoo.
+I can now see why the only players are ShareSight and Yahoo.
 The barrier to entry is too high.

 **What we should have done**: The only way we could have solved this problem was to take the project extremely seriously and go for venture funding.
 No Indie Hacking allowed on this one.